connorbode/connorbode.github.io/_posts/2014-09-21-unit-testing-in-c.markdown

 ---
 layout: post
-title:  "Unit Testing in C++"
+title:  "Unit Testing in C"
 date:   2014-09-21 00:00:00
 categories: blog
 tags: !!seq
-- C++
+- C
 - testing
 ---

-Coming from Javascript and Ruby development, I found it quite difficult to get unit tests running in C++.
-This is a short tutorial on how to set up testing.
+Coming from Javascript and Ruby development, I found it quite difficult to get unit tests running in C.  This is a short tutorial on how to set up testing.

 ### Installing Boost Test